JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 ## Labeling Widgets
 ### Completions

 A completion is a list of annotations manually defined by a user for a given task.
-After annotating a task is completed (e.g., all entities highlighted in the text, or one or more classes is assigned to the task in the case of classification projects) user clicks on the _Save_ button to save their progress or _Submit_ button to submit the completion.
+After completing annotation on a task (e.g., all entities highlighted in the text, or one or more classes is assigned to the task in the case of classification projects) user clicks on the _Save_ button to save their progress or _Submit_ button to submit the completion.

-Starting from <bl>Annotation Lab 1.2.0</bl>, we introduced the idea of submitting completion.
-In the past, annotators could change or delete completions without any restriction.
-From now on, a submitted completion is no longer editable, and we cannot delete it.
+A submitted completion is no longer editable, and the user cannot delete it.
 Creating a new copy of the submitted completion is the only option to edit it.
 An annotator can modify or delete their completions only if completions are not submitted yet.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/completion_submit.png" style="width:100%;"/>